Steve Bannon, President Donald Trump's chief strategist, is leaving the White House.

-But there have been several high-profile firings during Trump's early White House tenure.
-These are the key officials who Trump has removed thus far:
+There have been several high-profile exits during Trump's early tenure.
+These are the key officials who have left their positions thus far:

 Acting Attorney General Sally Yates, an Obama appointee, was fired in January after she refused to defend Trump's controversial travel ban in court.
 White House Press Secretary Sean Spicer accused her of having "betrayed the Department of Justice" and encouraged others who opposed the executive order to resign.